freelawproject/juriscraper/readme.md

-0.7 - Support for all federal district courts with non-PACER opinion listings 0.8 - Support for all federal district courts with PACER written opinion reports 0.9 - Support for all federal district bankruptcy courts 1.0 - add video, oral argument audio, and transcripts everywhere available
+0.7 - Support for all federal district courts with non-PACER opinion listings 0.8 - Support for all federal district courts with PACER written opinion reports 0.9 - Support for all federal district bankruptcy courts 1.0 - For every court above where a backscraper is possible, it is implemented.
+1.1 - Support video, oral argument audio, and transcripts everywhere available

 **Beyond**
  - add other countries, starting with courts issuing opinions in English.